Kitchen Cabinet Doors FAQ

 Other overlay sizes are available and may require a special hinge in order to work.
 If you have any questions please contact us and we will assist you with the measuring process.

-What is Overlay and Reveal and why do they matter?
+What is overlay and reveal and why do they matter?

 Most Framed kitchens have overlay doors.
 Overlay doors are larger than the cabinet opening and sit on the cabinet frame rather than inside the frame like an inset door.
-The most popular overlay is called a Half overlay which means the doors are ½” larger on each side than the cabinet opening they cover.
+The most common overlay is called a Half overlay which means the doors are ½” larger on each side than the cabinet opening they cover.
 Full overlay cabinets typically have doors that are 1-1/4” larger on all four sides than the cabinet opening.
 Click here to see how to measure your existing overlay.

 Reveal refers to the amount of cabinet frame exposed after doors are mounted.
 Traditional cabinets typically have more reveal, exposing more of the cabinet frame behind the doors.
 Frameless or Euro-Style cabinets don’t have a face frame and are known for their minimal reveal or gaps between doors giving a sleeker more modern look.
-Reveal is also often used to describe the gap between two doors covering a single cabinet opening – the reveal being the gap where the two doors meet in the middle.

 Overlay and Reveal are important when ordering new doors for your refacing project.
 Measuring both correctly will ensure the best result possible for your cabinet refacing project.
 Increasing the overlay and reducing the reveal can give your kitchen a sleeker more contemporary look.

-How do I reduce the amount of Reveal on my Face Frame cabinets?
+How do I reduce the amount of reveal on my face frame cabinets?

+Care should be taken to ensure that the larger doors will fit on all four sides.
 For more information on measuring for overlay, book a technical help call.

 Is there a warranty?